PradeepLoganathan/pradeepl-blog/content/blog/migrating-from-sqlserver-postgres/index.md

 #### Data Complexity

 Understanding the complexity of your data is equally crucial as knowing its size.
 Complex relationships, joins, and queries can significantly impact the migration process and the performance of the target system.
-Here’s why assessing data complexity is essential:
+Complexity of data generally manifests itself in the form of complex relationships and joins.
+This complexity also results in complex queries which need to be understood and documented appropriately.

 #### Relationships and Joins